-- 19. A preliminary stock assessment using CASAL was first presented during the 2013 meeting of the Working Group on Fish Stock Assessment (WG-FSA) (WG-FSA-13/05). - 20.
-WG-FSA-15/69 presented an updated stock assessment of D. eleginoides at Crozet Islands (Subarea 58.6 inside the French EEZ).
-The model included estimated levels of depredation by killer whales from generalised additive model (GAM) analyses of the fishery data and 10% of total catch depredation by killer whale in the predictions. - 21.
-WG-FSA-15 recommended that the annual depredation calculations be presented in future stock assessment papers and further work on growth estimation with inter-laboratory comparisons of fish age estimates from otoliths.
-It recommended also to investigate the use of a uniform-log prior for $B_0$ , the use of a lognormal prior for year-class strength (YCS), double-normal plateau selectivity ogives, and the application of YCS variability in stock projections.
+19. A preliminary stock assessment using CASAL was first presented during the 2013 meeting of the Working Group on Fish Stock Assessment (WG-FSA) (WG-FSA-13/05).

+20. WG-FSA-16/52 presented an updated stock assessment of D. eleginoides at Crozet Islands (Subarea 58.6 inside the French EEZ).
+Outputs from a series of model runs were considered which included, inter alia, estimates of whale depredation and new von Bertalanffy growth parameters estimated from Kerguelen age data.
+The Working Group congratulated the authors on the continued development of the model and noted that the recommendations arising from WG-FSA-15 had been incorporated in the current assessment model.